mbergins/aarti_staining_quantification/README.md

 ###Caveats and Pitfalls

 The output files are produced for each folder analyzed, so I would organize each condition into seperate folders (e.g. wild-type and knockdown in seperate folders).
-The visualizations for each image shouls also be inspected to ensure that the methods are properly finding the edge and vesicle regions.
+The visualizations for each image should also be inspected to ensure that the methods are properly finding the edge and vesicle regions.